 The Sedona Conference acknowledges the efforts of Drafting Team Leaders Tessa K. Jacob and Eric Schwarz, who were invaluable in driving this project forward.
-We also thank Drafting Team members John Baker, Bryan Bleichner, Anthony Diana, Arthur Fahlbusch, Katelyn Flynn, Nathaniel Giddings, Ross Gotler, Beth Leland, Glenn Melcher, Sandra Metallo-Barragan, Joshua Schoonauer, Ronnie Spiegel, Kelly Warner, Deric Yoakley, as well as The Honorable David Horan, for their efforts and commitments in time and attention to this project.
+We thank Drafting Team members John Baker, Bryan Bleichner, Anthony Diana, Arthur Fahlbusch, Nathaniel Giddings, Ross Gotler, Beth Leland, Glenn Melcher, Sandra Metallo-Barragan, Joshua Schonauer, Ronnie Spiegel, Deric Yoakley, and The Honorable David Horan for their commitments in time and attention to this project, and we also thank Katelyn Flynn and Kelly Warner for their contributions.
 Finally, we thank Andrea D'Ambra, Peter Pepiton, and The Honorable Andrew J. Peck (ret.) for their guidance and input as the WG1 Steering Committee Liaisons to the drafting team.
 Ms. Jacob and Judge Peck served as the Editors-in-Chief guiding this Commentary to publication.